 A fun-filled weekend competition that makes filmmaking the ultimate team sport!

-Over the course of 48 hours, filmmaking teams compete to write, shoot, and edit a short film that features a specific location, a provided line of dialogue and a particular prop.
-The best films will be screened as part of the 2019 Forest City Film Festival in London, Ontario (details TBD).
+Over the course of 48 hours, filmmaking teams write, shoot, and edit a short film that features a specific location, a provided line of dialogue and a particular prop, in competition to win cash and prizes!
+All completed films will be screened at the Good Foundation Theatre at Fanshawe College in Downtown London on Tuesday October 22, 7:00pm, and the winning film will be announced at the Awards Celebration and screened along with the closing film on Sunday October 27 at the Forest City Film Festival.

-All members of each team must be accounted for in person at a location TBA in September by 7 pm Friday, October 18, 2019.
+Each team must be accounted for in person at Joe Kool’s, 585 Richmond St. London, by 7 pm Friday, October 18, 2019 to receive your prop, your line of dialogue, the location along with $50 downtown dollars and further details.
 At 8:00 pm that same night, each team will be set loose and tasked with writing, casting, shooting and editing a complete 5 to 8-minute film before 8:00 pm on Sunday, October 20.

 Sound easy enough?
 Great!
 Here are some of the rules and guidelines to consider:

 Each team must include a minimum of three and a maximum of five adults - not including actors.

 Each Team will be given $50 downtown dollars before the competition begins to assist in incidental costs during the shooting of their film.